Town History the Way You Want It

 The East Haddam Historical Society has been telling stories since 1963

-Since its founding in 1963, the Historical Society has protected, curated, and presented fascinating stories of East Haddam's notable residents, the local places that we love, and the issues and events that made our river town.
-Watch how the town and the society have changed throughout the years in this mini-documentary by local documentary filmmaker and historian Ken Simon.
+Since its founding in 1963, the Historical Society has protected, curated, and presented the stories of East Haddam's notable residents, the local places that we love, and the issues and events that made our river town.
+Watch how the town and the society have changed throughout the years in this mini-documentary by resident Ken Simon.

 Photo by Ken Simon